Cybergen300/AtarSea/README.md

 Go check this link to see the current development state : https://cybergen.jimdofree.com/blockchain/blockchain-project/project-1/

+Update : If you have metamask on your web browser you can now access directly the Dapp on the Kovan network at this address : https://atarsea.herokuapp.com/

 However if you have already a basic blockchain dev environment :

     metamask account